charliejuc/zoey/README.md

 ```bash
 --exclude-conf -excnf
 ```
-This configuration user values from **excluded** variable in settings.py.
+This configuration use values from **excluded** variable in settings.py.

 ```python
 excluded = {